Scott sets pace with 64, Woods lurks ominously

 New Zealand have been fined for maintaining a slow over-rate during their defeat by England in their Group A Champions Trophy encounter at Cardiff on Tuesday.

-World number 13 Scott conjured up eight birdies in benign conditions at Lytham to finish on six under par, one ahead of Scotland's Paul Lawrie, American Zach Johnson and Belgian Nicolas Colsaerts.
+The 32-year-old Scott, world number 13, conjured up eight birdies in benign conditions at Lytham to finish on six under par, one ahead of Scotland's Paul Lawrie and American Zach Johnson.

 Former world number one Woods played beautifully controlled golf to birdie the first, fourth, sixth and seventh holes, getting his bid for a 15th major championship, and first for four years, off to a flawless start.

-The American wasted birdie opportunities before twice finding treacherous rough at the 15th hole to drop his only shot of the day but he was happy with a putting performance that revived memories of him at his pomp.
+The American wasted further birdie opportunities before twice finding treacherous rough at the 15th hole and dropping his only shot of the day.

-"I only hit one putt that was off line," Woods, 36, told reporters.
-"I just needed to hit the putts a little bit harder.
-These greens are not quick.

-"With the amount of rain they've had on these things, they're not very fast.
-So I've got to make that adjustment."

-Scott, 32, started steadily but found real inspiration around the turn with five birdies in eight holes.
+Scott made a steady start to his round but he found inspiration around the turn with five birdies in eight holes.

 Three more in a row from the 14th put him in sight of a major championship record-tying 63 but he found the rough at the last and dropped a shot.

-"It was very pleasing to start off with a solid round because that's what I haven't done at the other majors this year."
+"It was very pleasing to start off with a solid round because that's what I haven't done at the other majors this year.
+The goal today was to play it like a Sunday - and there was no tomorrow."

 American Johnson, U.S. Masters champion in 2007, made seven birdies but bogeyed the 17th and had to settle for a 65.